Separable algebras and coflasque resolutions: Cohomological Invariants

 \begin{theorem} Let $G$ be a reductive algebraic group over $k$ and $S$ a special torus over $k$.
 Let $\Ext^1_k(G,S)$ be the group of isomorphism classes of central algebraic group extensions of $G$ by $S$ under Baer sum.
 Then the canonical map

 that takes an extension $\xi$ to its connecting homomorphism $\partial_\xi$, is an isomorphism of groups. \end{theorem}

-\begin{proof} For the proof, see the \hyperlink{proof:BM}{appendix}. \end{proof}
+\begin{proof} For the proof, see the \hyperlink{proof:BM}{Appendix}. \end{proof}

 \begin{remark} The above theorem is a generalization of a result of Blinstein and Merkurjev~\cite[Theorem 2.4]{Blinstein}, which shows that there \emph{exists} an isomorphism when $S=\gm$.
 In their proof, the isomorphism comes from a map in an exact sequence of Sansuc (see Proposition~6.10 of \cite{Sansuc1981}), which is somewhat mysterious.
 However, Borovoi and Demarche show in \cite[Theorem 2.4]{BorovoiDemarche} that one can modify Sansuc's sequence so that it produces exactly the isomorphism given in the above theorem.
-Another proof that Blinstein and Merkurjev's result holds with the desired isomorphism was proved by Lourdeaux in \cite[\S{3.1.2}]{Lourdeaux}.
+Another proof that Blinstein and Merkurjev's result holds with the desired isomorphism was given by Lourdeaux in \cite[\S{3.1.2}]{Lourdeaux}.

 All of the aforementioned results are for the case when $S=\gm$.
-A short argument via Weil restrictions show that the result holds for all special tori.
+A short argument via Weil restrictions shows that the result holds for all special tori.
 The authors had proved Theorem~\ref{thm:superBM} before being made aware of the work of Borovoi, Demarche and Lourdeaux.
-This exposition is included as an appendix since the intermediate results may be of independent interest. \end{remark}
+In addition, a referee pointed out that we can actually prove our result using only the original weaker statement of Blinstein and Merkurjev.
+We have retained the theorem above and included its proof in an appendix since we believe it clarifies matters and is of independent interest. \end{remark}